schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

   </div>
 <br>

-Our executive supervision coaching covers topics such as personal life, personal development, C-level relationships, key employees, organizational structures, organizational strategies & dynamics & decisions, transformation processes and culture changes.
+Our leadership supervision coaching covers topics such as personal life, personal development, C-level relationships, key employees, organizational structures, organizational strategies & dynamics & decisions, transformation processes and culture changes.
 We always look at the integration of all topics and pursue a holistic view of the situation.

 <br>
 ## Your benefits